kathleendeleon/manual_personality_app/README.md

 personality Analyzer without OpenAI

 How It Works:
-(1) Uses simple rule-based keyword detection for Big Five traits (2) Instant, local personality feedback
-(3) Designed to be Streamlit Cloud-compatible with no dependency issues
+(1) Takes a public LinkedIn profile URL

+(2) Uses BeautifulSoup to extract text from the page (summary, headline, etc.)

+(3) Uses a rule-based keyword classifier to infer MBTI type (e.g., ENFP, ISTJ)

 Try it!
 https://manualpersonalityapp.streamlit.app/